 TO VISIT

-Some useful information: Cormons is located in an extremely favourable area which is 12 km far from Gorizia, 16 km from Cividale (UNESCO world heritage site), 25 km from Udine and just 60 km from the splendid city of Trieste which boasts Europe’s biggest square overlooking the sea!
-Grado, the island of the sun, 40 km far, while mountains can be reached in less than an hour.
+A bit of useful information: Cormons is located in an extremely favourable area since it is 12 km from Gorizia, 16 km from Cividale (UNESCO heritage site), 25 km from Udine and only 60 km from the splendid Trieste, which has the largest square in Europe directly overlooking the sea!
+Grado, the island of the sun, is 40 km away, while the mountains can be reached in less than an hour.

 Friuli Venezia Giulia is a splendid region which deserves being discovered, just like a precious jewel which is mounted among the sea, the Karst, the mountains and the hills.